Satsang and Kirtan in San Rafael

 OUR SATSANG SCHEDULE

 We chant some chants.
 Then Shambhavi leads a free-flowing conversation during which people ask questions about anything.
-The conversation is followed by open-mic, community kirtan.
+The conversation is followed by an open-mic, community kirtan jam.

 Listen to Shambhavi talk about what happens in satsang: